arnab2482001/arnab2482001/README.md

 - 🔭 I’m currently working on **Python full stack project**

-- 🌱 I’m am  **Full stack , Python Developer also knowledge of Java and Testing**
+- 🌱 I’m  **Full stack , Python Developer also knowledge of Java and Testing**

 - 💬 Ask me about **Django, and SQL**